bartvanhoey/AbpReplaceBasicTheme/README.md

 In this article, I will show how you can replace the **Basic Bootstrap theme** with a **free Custom Bootstrap theme** in a **Blazor ABP Framework** application.

-### Source Code
+## Source Code

+The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider.

-Source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpReplaceBasicTheme.git).
+The source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpReplaceBasicTheme.git).

 ## Requirements